Taking Control of Intra-class Variation in Conditional GANs Under Weak Supervision: Implementation

 \subsection{Conditioning the GAN}

 The way in which labels and label-parameters are used to condition GANs is an open area of research.
 For example, \cite{miyato2018cgans_projectionD} finds that, given certain assumptions about the form of the distribution of data, the optimal method of conditioning the discriminator should be to learn some inner-product of the label-vector with the channels at each pixel; in \cite{Conditional_instance_norm} the generator network is conditioned via instance-normalisation parameters.
 We have used the more straight-forward method of concatenating label-vectors with inputs but expect that these more sophisticated methods of conditioning may be used to improve results.
-We concatenate our \textit{categorical variation-isolating} label-parameter vector, $\bm{\rho}$, with the random vector on input to the generator, and on input to the discriminator we concatenate the binary labels, $\mathbf{y}$ and $\bm{\beta}$, as additional channels repeated at each pixel of the real and generated images respectively.
+We concatenate our IVI parameter vector, $\bm{\rho}$, with the random vector on input to the generator, and on input to the discriminator we concatenate the binary labels, $\mathbf{y}$ and $\bm{\beta}$, as additional channels repeated at each pixel of the real and generated images respectively.

 An analysis of where best to concatenate conditioning vectors was performed in \cite{DBLP:journals/corr/PerarnauWRA16}.
 They predicted that earlier in the network should be better since the discriminator would be afforded more learning interactions with the information.
 In fact they conclude that it is best to concatenate the conditioning with the first hidden layer.
-However, in a progressive architecture the first convolutional layer of the discriminator is not faded in until the final stages of training.
+However, in a progressive architecture, the first convolutional layer of the discriminator is not faded in until the final stages of training.
 In our case, it therefore makes more sense to concatenate the conditioning with the image where it is then scaled down and fed to each layer of the progressive network as they are being faded in.
-Ultimately, once all layers of the progressive discriminator are active, the conditioning information is only presented to the discriminator at the very start.
+Ultimately, once all layers of the progressive discriminator are active, the conditioning information and image are only fed to the first layer of the discriminator.